nazmul-karim170/C-SFDA/README.md

 bash train_source_VisDA.sh
 ```

-We also provide the pre-trained source models from 3 seeds (2020, 2021, 2022) which can be [downloaded from here](https://drive.google.com/drive/folders/16vTNNzzAt4M1mmeLsOxSFDRzBogaNkJw?usp=sharing).
+We also provide the link to pre-trained source models from 3 seeds (2020, 2021, 2022) which can be [downloaded from here](https://drive.google.com/drive/folders/16vTNNzzAt4M1mmeLsOxSFDRzBogaNkJw?usp=sharing).

 After obtaining the source models, put them under `${SRC_MODEL_DIR}` and run